Home

 HAVING THE RIGHT NUMBER OF STAMPS

 Having enough stamps to complete the job without interruption is very important.
-You're window of opportunity, especially in warmer weather, is very limited when the concrete is ready for stamping.
+You're window of opportunity to get the concrete stamped, especially in warmer weather, is very limited when the concrete starts to harden and is ready for stamping.

 You'll get better results if you have enough stamps to extend across the full width of the slab, plus a couple more to start the next row.
 You'll also need at least one floppy and one texture mat for doing edges and a tamper for imprinting the mats into the concrete.